overhide/overhide-widgets/README.md

 ##### Back-End

 Most demos run their feature-flows via our  [/demo-back-end](/demo-back-end): when a user clicks a feature, the back-end is interrogated to complete the feature flow.

-The back-end verifies authentication and authorization as per credentials provided and monies paid on a ledger of choice.
+Note that the back-end verifies authentication and authorization as per credentials provided and monies paid on a ledger of choice.

 The back-end serves three purposes on behalf of our front-ends:

-- retrieves [an overhide token](https://token.overhide.io/swagger.html) for use with *overhide* API -- browser can call to get the token and provide to [overhide-hub](#overhide-hub)  component.
+- retrieves [an overhide token](https://token.overhide.io/swagger.html) for use with *overhide* APIs &mdash; browser front-end code calls this to get the token and provide to the [overhide-hub](#overhide-hub)  component.
 - retrieves the fees-schedule (not actually leveraged in demos for simplicity, but provided for completness)
+  - usually you'll want a single source of truth for your feature fees schedule
-- runs the feature-flows on the back-end when corresponding feature button clicked in the front-end (`/RunFeature` endpoints)
+- runs the feature-flow business logic on the back-end when corresponding feature button clicked in the front-end (`/RunFeature` endpoints)
   - has a bunch of mandatory `query` parameters to authenticate and authorize
   - feature will not run if bad authentication or insufficient funds on ledger for feature (as per parameters): will result in "Unauthorized by Ledger-Based AuthZ-" response.
+  - the back-end calls [overhide APIs](https://overhide.io/2020/09/06/remuneration-api.html) to check authorizations, and requires the following pieces of information from  the front-end (the `/RunFeature` query parameters):
+    - *sku* &mdash; the feature name / tag to derefernce fees schedule
+    - *currency* &mdash; one of 'dollars', 'ethers', 'bitcoins'
+    - *from* &mdash; ledger specific address of the customer (the 'from')
+    - *message* &mdash; message signed to prove ownership of *address* (NOTE, this is base64 encoded)
+    - *signature* &mdash; signature of *message* for *from*
+    - *isTest* &mdash; whether testnet ledgers should be used for authorization

 The endpoints for these are discussed in the [Local Development](#local-development) section below.